thebeardedgeek/workwithibmipdm/README.md

 PDM user options are also supported as long as they don't expect to interface with a 5250 interface.
 The PDM options file setting defaults to: ```QGPL/QAUOOPT``` and can be changed in the settings file.

-The Work with IBM i client also provides a direct interface to the ```iForGit source management``` commands for commiting changes to your git repositories from your standard source physical files.
+The Work with IBM i client also provides a direct interface to the ```iForGit source management``` commands for committing changes to your git repositories from your standard source physical files.
 Use of these commands assumes you have an iForGit annual subscription license.
 Learn more here: http://www.iforgit.com

 The Work with IBM i client also knows if a source member has already been downloaded locally for offline/local editing and provides visual clue in the UI.